 Thyroid Eye Disease

+X-Linked Hypophosphatemia

+WHIM Syndrome

-Site of Service Medical Necessity Administration Medically necessary sites of service IV infusion therapy of various medical or biologic agents will be covered in the most appropriate, safe and cost-effective site: Physician's officeInfusion centerHome infusion These are the preferred medically necessary sites of service for specified drugs.
-Hospital-based outpatient setting Outpatient hospital IV infusion department IV infusion therapy of various medical or biologic agents will be covered in the most appropriate, safe and cost-effective site. infusion department • Hospital-based outpatient clinical level of care This site is considered medically necessary for the first 90 days for the following: The initial course of infusion of a pharmacologic or biologic agent OR Re-initiation of an agent after 6 months or longer following discontinuation of therapy Note: This does not include when standard dosing between infusions is 6 months or longer This site is considered medically necessary when there is no outpatient infusion center within 50 miles of the individual's home and there is no contracted home infusion agency that will travel to their home, or a hospital is the only place that offers infusions of this drug.
+Site of Service Medical Necessity Administration Medically necessary sites of service • Physician's office • Infusion center • Home infusion IV infusion and injection therapy of various medical or biologic agents will be covered in the most appropriate, safe and costeffective site: These are the preferred medically necessary sites of service for specified drugs.
+Hospital-based outpatient setting Outpatient hospital IV infusion department IV infusion and injection therapy of various medical or biologic agents will be covered in the most appropriate, safe and cost-effective site.
+Hospital-based outpatient clinical level of care This site is considered medically necessary for the first 90 days for the following: The initial course of infusion or injection of a pharmacologic or biologic agent OR Re-initiation of an agent after 6 months or longer following discontinuation of therapy Note: This does not include when standard dosing between infusions or injections is 6 months or longer This site is considered medically necessary when there is no outpatient infusion center within 50 miles of the individual's home and there is no contracted home infusion agency that will travel to their home, or a hospital is the only place that offers infusions or injections of this drug.
 This site is considered medically necessary only when the individual has a clinical condition which puts him or her at

-Site of Service Medical Necessity Administration Known cardiac condition (e.g., symptomatic cardiac arrhythmia) or pulmonary condition (e.g., significant respiratory disease, serious obstructive airway disease, FVC ≤ 40%) that may increase the risk of an adverse reaction Unstable renal function which decreases the ability to respond to fluids Difficult or unstable vascular access Acute mental status changes or cognitive conditions that impact the safety of infusion therapy A known history of severe adverse drug reactions and/or anaphylaxis to prior treatment with a related or similar drug This site is considered medically necessary when the individual has cytokine release syndrome (CRS) and all the following are met: CRS is grade 3 or 4 as evidenced by ALL the following: Temperature at least 38 °C Hypotension that requires 1 or more vasopressors Hypoxia that requires oxygen through a high-flow nasal cannula, face mask, non-rebreather mask, or Venturi mask OR positive pressure (continuous positive airway pressure [CPAP], bilevel positive airway pressure [BiPAP], intubation, or mechanical ventilation) The individual will be admitted into an inpatient setting as soon as possible Hospital-based outpatient These sites are considered not medically necessary for infusion setting and injectable therapy services of various medical and biologic Outpatient hospital IV agents when the site-of-service criteria in this policy are not infusion department met.
+Site of Service Medical Necessity Administration increased risk of complications for infusions or injections, including any 1 of the following: Known cardiac condition (e.g., symptomatic cardiac arrhythmia) or pulmonary condition (e.g., significant respiratory disease, serious obstructive airway disease, FVC ≤ 40%) that may increase the risk of an adverse reaction Unstable renal function which decreases the ability to respond to fluids Difficult or unstable vascular access Acute mental status changes or cognitive conditions that impact the safety of infusion or injection therapy A known history of severe adverse drug reactions and/or anaphylaxis to prior treatment with a related or similar drug This site is considered medically necessary when the individual has cytokine release syndrome (CRS) and all the following are met: CRS is grade 3 or 4 as evidenced by ALL the following: Temperature at least 38 °C Hypotension that requires 1 or more vasopressors Hypoxia that requires oxygen through a high-flow nasal cannula, face mask, non-rebreather mask, or Venturi mask OR positive pressure (continuous positive airway pressure [CPAP], bilevel positive airway pressure [BiPAP], intubation, or mechanical ventilation) AND The individual will be admitted into an inpatient setting as soon as possible Hospital-based outpatient These sites are considered not medically necessary for infusion setting and injectable therapy services of various medical and biologic Outpatient hospital IV agents when the site-of-service criteria in this policy are not infusion department met.
 Hospital-based outpatient clinical level of care